We take the protection of Intellectual Property very seriously at crowdspring.

 In order to maintain an even playing field, there are a few guidelines that all naming creatives must follow.

-Failure to follow these guidelines constitutes a violation and may lead to the removal of your crowdspring account.
+Failure to follow these guidelines constitutes a violation of our User Agreement and may lead to the removal of your crowdspring account.
 The following behaviors are considered violations.

 Naming Creatives May Not: